KygoSkyrus/mern/server/Notes.md

 - menu hamburger icon [https://codepen.io/Vishal4225/pen/jOezoZj]
 - on every action like on adding prodcut pr deleeting ,,all repsonse from serever,,,add a notification for that response,,,let user now what has been done and then dont refresh the page,,,call the required api which will update the page

+- when any action gets complete then dont refresh the page just reload the stuff and show toast about the action